 Unlicensed, unmetered drivers often operate from airport arrivals halls and major tourist destinations.
 These drivers offer flat-rate fees to tourists.
 In many cases, the fees are much higher than metered fares.

 Be aware of apparently friendly taxi drivers who offer you cheap tours.
 They will take you to shops where they receive a commission.
 You may be overcharged or sold worthless goods.

-Some taxi drivers, especially in tourist spots or when roads are jammed, don't use their meter.
+Some taxi drivers don't use their meter, especially in tourist spots or traffic jams.
 This is illegal in most countries.